ericmschow/personal-iot-project/README.md

 ## Overall implementation

-1. Pi4 configured to serve as a wireless access point that has a vlan configured to not let smart devices see my network
+1. Pi4 serving as a wireless access point without a bridge to my router, to keep foreign agents from spying on my devices or reporting back

-3. Devices have been configured through tasmota / tuya-convert to accept MQTT instead of using their default app
+3. Devices have been configured through tuya-convert to run Tasmota, an open source smart device firmware that accepts MQTT so I did not have to install any smartphone app

 2. Pi4 runs a node server listening on my main network for basic POST endpoints to toggle smart devices via MQTT